 Even if your sensor doesn’t go off during a crash, you should replace your helmet in the event that it’s hit something.
 The EPS foam liner may have been damaged, even if it isn’t visible.

 How do I wake my sensor after finishing a ride?

 ANGi does not maintain a live connection with your phone throughout the duration of an activity.
 Instead, ANGi routinely checks in with the app every five minutes and also reconnects when needed.
 At the end of your ride, the app turns off ANGi functions and is ready to start again.
 The sensor, however, may not show as available because it has not been in contact with the app and is therefore still in a monitoring state.

 If you're truly done with your ride, the sensor will see that the ride is over the next time it checks in.
 It will then put itself to sleep, as that's the expected behavior.
 For this reason, you need to turn ANGi back on if you want to start a new ride.
 It’ll take a more vigorous shake to “wake” ANGi back up before its scheduled five-minute check-in.
 The vigorous shake will reconnect the ANGi sensor, making it ready to start a new ride.
-You on need to shake the helmet vigorously—do not strike the helmet while waking up ANGi, as these impacts can damage your helmet’s EPS foam liner and reduce its protective value.
+You only need to shake the helmet vigorously—do not strike the helmet while waking up ANGi, as these impacts can damage your helmet’s EPS foam liner and reduce its protective value.

-How do I activate my subscription?
+How do I activate ANGi?

-When does my subscription code expire?
+When does my one-time activation code expire?